FLCAC-admin/FLCAC-docs/docs/FAQ.md

 :::{dropdown} Can I use data from the FLCAC with data from the openLCA Nexus?
 The [openLCA Nexus](https://nexus.openlca.org/) is a collection of free and for purchases datasets curated by GreenDelta.
-These data are aligned with the openLCA elementary flow list and so are not immediately compatible with the {term}`FEDEFL <Federal Elementary Flow List>` or datasets on the FLCAC; [flow mpping](https://flcac-admin.github.io/FLCAC-docs/flowmappinginstructions) would be required.
+These data are aligned with the openLCA elementary flow list so they are not immediately compatible with the {term}`FEDEFL <Federal Elementary Flow List>` or datasets on the FLCAC; [flow mapping](https://flcac-admin.github.io/FLCAC-docs/flowmappinginstructions) would be required.
 For additional information on the Nexus, please visit that [site](https://nexus.openlca.org/about).
 :::